julienreszka/page-images-chrome-extension/README.md

 ## Features

 - Fetches all image URLs from the current tab
-- Displays the images in a popup
+- Displays the images in a popup and an alt text if available
+- Allows users to filter based on min size of image
+- Allows users to filter based on whether image has an alt text or not

 ## Installation